Webb Mission Timeline

 1989

-The Space Telescope Science Institute (STScI) and NASA co-host the Next Generation Space Telescope Workshop at STScI.
-The focus was the science and technical capabilities of an observatory that would follow the James Webb Space Telescope after it was decommissioned, which was estimated at that time to be 2005.
+The Space Telescope Science Institute (STScI) and NASA co-organize the Next Generation Space Telescope Workshop at STScI.
+The focus was on the scientific and technical capabilities of an observatory that would follow the James Webb Space Telescope after its decommissioning, which was estimated at that time for 2005.

 1997

-NASA selects teams from the Goddard Space Flight Center, TRW, and Ball Aerospace to fine-tune the telescope’s technical and financial requirements.
+NASA selects teams from Goddard Space Flight Center, TRW, and Ball Aerospace to refine the technical and financial requirements of the telescope.

 1999

-Lockheed Martin, Ball Aerospace, and TRW (also partnering with Kodak and ATK) conduct Phase A mission studies, including preliminary analysis of the design and cost.
+Lockheed Martin, Ball Aerospace, and TRW (also partnering with Kodak and ATK) conduct Phase A mission studies, including preliminary design and cost analysis.

 2002

-Based on two Phase A studies, NASA selects the design of TRW/Ball Aerospace to continue in Phase B detailed design studies, which examine the performance and cost of the chosen design.
+• Based on two Phase A studies, NASA selects the TRW/Ball Aerospace design to continue into detailed Phase B design studies, which examine the performance and cost of the chosen design.

-The telescope is renamed from the Next Generation Space Telescope to the James Webb Space Telescope.
+• The telescope is renamed from Next Generation Space Telescope to James Webb Space Telescope.

-In Phase B, TRW and Ball are awarded the observatory contract, but changes follow immediately.
-Northrop Grumman acquires TRW, and works with Ball to develop the observatory during Phases B, C, and D.
+• In Phase B, TRW and Ball receive the observatory contract, but immediate changes follow.
+Northrop Grumman acquires TRW and works with Ball to develop the observatory during Phases B, C, and D.

 2004

-Construction begins on certain telescope parts that require extensive, long-term work—in particular, Webb’s science instruments and the 18 segments of the primary mirror.
+Construction begins on certain parts of the telescope that require extensive, long-term work, particularly Webb's scientific instruments and the 18 segments of the primary mirror.

 2005